 Random Acts of Kindness have probably never been more important, yet have never been harder to do, than when your city is in a lockdown.

-Whether you’re in the full Level 4 and can’t even get takeaways delivered to someone, or in a variation of lockdowns which maybe means no school, working from home, no shops are open, we have been brainstorming little random acts of kindness that are doable.
+Whether you’re in the full Level 4 and can’t even get takeaways delivered to someone, or have a cold or bug which maybe means no school, working from home, staying in, we have been brainstorming little random acts of kindness that are doable.

 We’re calling them Iso-RAKs!

-Here are 18 things you can do for others during lockdowns
+Here are 19 things you can do for others from home

 • Chalk positive, happy messages around your neighbourhood